MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Setting/Corporations/Regalia Luxe.md

 She has white fair skin, black straight hair, and severe features with cold blue eyes.
 She pilots a pearly pink modified Drop-Bear called PRIVATE PARTY.

 She was encountered by the party in [[4 The Caldera]].
-They fought and she escaped, however her retainers were captured and taken by to [[The Vengeance Control Loophole]].
+They fought and she escaped, however her retainers were captured and taken back to [[The Vengeance Control Loophole]].

 Her retainers are:
 - Handmaiden Juliana//GRANITE (she/her) - Sakura Solo//GRAVESTONE